Villas were typically constructed without insulation. Even with modifications, most villas fall below current insulation standards.

 - Ceilings: Where ceiling insulation has been fitted, unless this was done recently the insulation is likely to be only 3” (75 mm) thick fibreglass segments.

-- Walls: Unless major work has been done since 1978, when wall insulation became a requirement, where the match lining has been removed, it is unlikely that walls are insulated.
+- Walls: Unless major work has been done since 1978, when minimum requirements for thermal insulation were introduced nationwide, where the match lining has been removed, it is unlikely that walls are insulated.

 - Floors: Floors may have had foil or polystyrene added – usually after 1990.